awagen/kolibri/k8s_charts/README.md

+> <span style="color:orange">Refers to the old variant up to kolibri-base:0.1.5 or kolibri-fleet-akka:0.1.5.
+For later versions refer to kolibri-fleet-zio.
+Description of deployment will be similar, yet we do not need distinct charts for the server and the worker nodes.
+They are all the same in the new variant, thus do not have a defined role.</span>

 ## Kustomize Charts

 The example files in base and overlay subfolders contain the yaml definitions needed for deployment of the